jfields4733/Jordan/-3AndNand/README.md

 Use the "[assign](https://www.utdallas.edu/~akshay.sridharan/index_files/Page5212.htm)" command, 3 switches, and 2 LEDs to create a three input Nand gate and a three input XOR gate.
 Put them all in one project.

-*XOR gates have evolved with [two different implementations](https://en.wikipedia.org/wiki/XOR_gate#More_than_two_inputs) with three or more inputs.
-Which does the verilog assign command implement?*

 #### Port Diagram

 #### RTL Schematic Screen shot